 History of bilateral relations

-Switzerland effectively recognised Iraq when the Federal Council received King Faisal I in August 1930 following the end of the British mandate.
-A consulate was opened in Baghdad in 1936, which was transformed into a legation in 1955.
-Iraq became a republic on 31 July 1958 and Switzerland recognised the Republic of Iraq shortly after.
+Switzerland gave de facto recognition to the new Iraqi state in August 1930 when the Federal Council received King Faisal I once the British Mandate had come to an end.
+In 1936 Switzerland established a consulate in Baghdad, which was changed to a legation in 1955.
+Iraq became a republic on 31 July 1958, with Switzerland recognising the Republic of Iraq shortly afterwards.

-The first Gulf War (1991) led to the closing of the Swiss embassy in Iraq.
-In November 2000, Switzerland opened a diplomatic liaison office in Baghdad to represent its interests, which had to be closed in October 2008 for security reasons.
+The Swiss embassy in Iraq had to close in 1991 as a result of the first Gulf War.
+In November 2000, Switzerland opened a diplomatic liaison office in Baghdad to safeguard its interests, which also had to be closed in October 2008 for security reasons.

-Since then, the Swiss ambassador in Amman, Jordan, has been accredited to Iraq.
-Iraqi interests in Switzerland are represented by the Iraqi embassy in Bern.
+Since then, the Swiss ambassador to Jordan, based in Amman, has also been accredited for the purpose of safeguarding Switzerland's interests in Iraq.
+The Iraqi embassy in Bern represents Iraq's interests in Switzerland.